Balcony gardening

 Sustainable building science focuses on architectural and componential elements of a building, that help to balance its carbon footprint, and by integrating elements that will actually improve the sustainable efficiency of the building.

-PhD Kimmo Hilliaho, current Head of Marketing & HR at Lumon Group, discusses with us 4 core, concrete ways in which balcony glazing helps to promote sustainable lifestyle.
+Kimmo Hilliaho, PhD is the Executive Vice President of Lumon’s Finland division, discusses with us 4 core, concrete ways in which balcony glazing helps to promote sustainable lifestyle.

 If we consider modifications or elemental components of an apartment or a building, very few are such which are a sustainable choice, but also impactfull in adding to the comfort of life.